spdrnl/kgworkflow/README.md

 Python, git and Jupyter are assumed to be known and installed.

+Additionally, you can install these ontology tools in your project:
+- Jena ARQ
+- ROBOT

 Contributions to this project are welcome.
 Do you have an interesting OWL or SPARQL task, create a pull request.

 ## If you do not want to use uv